zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/corstone1000/readme.rst

 This section can be used to test the secure enclave software independently from the host.
 The below configuration builds the secure enclave binaries with regression test frame integrated.
-On boot, secure enclave softwares stack is brought up, and regression tests starts executing at the end of the initialization process.
-In the below configuration, host software support is disabled, and meant only to test/verify the secure enclave softwares.
+On boot, secure enclave software stack is brought up, and regression tests starts executing at the end of the initialization process.
+In the below configuration, host software support is disabled, and meant only to test/verify the secure enclave software.

 Follow the instructions in :doc:`Building instructions </building/tests_build_instruction>`.